Jobs at Camp

 Make an impact this summer!

-The Camp Staff Experience
+The Staff Experience

 Both of our campuses in Durham and Chapel Hill boast multiple natural spaces, engaging exhibits, open play spaces, and designed play areas which offer endless opportunities for you to engage campers in activities that help them better understand themselves and their environments.
 Camp Staff have the opportunity to work at either location throughout the summer:

-Museum Camp Dates: June 3 – August 16
+• Museum Camp Dates: May 26 – August 21

-Camp Curiosity (Chapel Hill) Dates: June 17 – August 2
+• Camp Curiosity (Chapel Hill) Dates: June 15 – July 31

-Each week, you will lead a camp group of either 14 or 18 campers, through engaging activities that explore topics such as Building and Tinkering, Animal and Nature Exploration, or LEGO and Minecraft.
+Each week, you will lead a camp group of either 14 or 18 campers through engaging activities that explore topics such as Building and Tinkering, Animal and Nature Exploration, or LEGO and Minecraft.
 These topics meet campers where their interests already are and act as vehicles for sparking curiosity.
 Your own science interests will also help build that excitement among your campers!

-Each camp group has one Camp Educator, Camp Counselor, and Camp Volunteer that help support campers and the success of their camp week in various capacities.
+Each camp group has one Camp Educator, Camp Counselor, and Youth Volunteer that help support campers and the success of their camp week in various capacities.
 You will meet your teammates and camp leadership during important trainings, which are listed below.
 All trainings will be paid time, as we will dive into daily schedules, camp safety, community-building skills, and curriculum!

 Important Training Dates:

-• Camp Orientation (in-person): May 18 – 19
+Camp Orientation (in-person): May 16 and 17

-• Camp Curiosity Orientation (in-person): June 15
+Camp Curiosity Orientation (in-person): June 13

 Make It